Regulating Oligopolistic Competition: Proof of Theorem 1

 Combining \bref{rev} and \bref{vc}, one can observe that the value of \eqref{objj} is bounded from above by the solution of

 subject to

 Moreover, by \bref{rev}, any individually rational mechanism must have $\bar{t}_i \geq 0$ for all $i$.
 Thus, it is without loss to set $\bar{t}_i=0$ for all $i$.

 In what follows, we characterize the solution of \eqref{objj} by finding a solution to \eqref{opt} first and then verifying that the objective of \eqref{objj} equals the objective of \eqref{opt} under this solution.
-To this end, define a market structure $(r^*,\bm{\mu}^*,t^*)$ as follows: For any $\theta \in \Theta$, let $\mathcal{E}^*(\theta)$ be a solution of
+To this end, define $(r^*,\bm{\mu}^*,t^*)$ as follows: For any $\theta \in \Theta$, let $\mathcal{E}^*(\theta)$ be a solution of

 Then, let

 where $\mathbb{M}^*(\mathbf{v},\theta):=\argmax_{j \in \mathcal{E}^*(\theta)} \{v_j-\phi_j^{\Lambda_j}(\theta_j)\}$, for all $i$, for all $\mathbf{v} \in V$, and for all $\theta \in \Theta$; and